 5. Have Clear Career Goals

-You must have clarity about your career goals!
+!
 There’s little chance a sponsor is going to know what opportunities to match you with if you don’t even know what you want for yourself.

 6. Share Your Career Goals With Your Leaders